HaxeFoundation/HaxeManual/content/09-macro.md

 We can identify different kinds of macros, which are run at specific compilation stages:

 * Initialization Macros: These are provided by command line using the `--macro` compiler parameter.
 They are executed after the compiler arguments were processed and the **typer context** has been created, but before any typing was done (see [Initialization Macros](macro-initialization)).
 * Build Macros: These are defined for classes, enums and abstracts through the `@:build` or `@:autoBuild` [metadata](lf-metadata).
-They are executed per-type, after the type has been set up (including its relation to other types, such as inheritance for classes) but before its fields are typed (see [Type Building](macro-type-building)).
+They are executed per type, after the type has been set up (including its relation to other types, such as inheritance for classes) but before its fields are typed (see [Type Building](macro-type-building)).
 * Expression Macros: These are normal functions which are executed as soon as they are typed.

 ##### Related content